-In the Active directory searching user / password fields, enter the Distinguished Name (DN) and password of a user with permission to search the Active Directory and to view group information.
+- In the Active Directory Searching User field, enter the Distinguished Name (DN) of a user with permission to search the Active Directory and to view group information.
 For example:

 In the Base DN field, specify where to search for user information.
 Define the Base DN as specific as possible in order to increase the speed of the lookup and avoid timeouts.

 - When using NTLM authentication, enable Use MSAD-groups with NTLM to periodically synchronize user groups from MSAD and let the Barracuda CloudGen Firewall handle them offline.